 What Is Mandatory Arbitration in Illinois?

-The threshold applies to the amount in controversy as alleged by the plaintiff.
-If you are claiming damages that exceed $50,000 — for example, due to substantial medical bills, lost wages, or significant pain and suffering — your case may be assigned to the trial track rather than arbitration, depending on how the case is valued and how it is assigned by the court.
+The threshold applies to the amount in controversy as pleaded by the plaintiff.
+If your claim exceeds $30,000, for example because of substantial medical bills, lost wages, or a significant pain and suffering component, the case is filed in the Law Division and proceeds on the ordinary trial track rather than going to arbitration.
 Your attorney’s assessment of damages at the time of filing affects which track the case enters.

 How the Arbitration Hearing Works

-Mandatory arbitration hearings in Cook County are scheduled through the court’s arbitration center under Cook County Circuit Court Part 25 (Law Division arbitration procedures).
+Mandatory arbitration hearings in Cook County are scheduled through the court’s Mandatory Arbitration Center under Part 18 of the Cook County Circuit Court Rules.
 The hearing is typically scheduled within months of filing, far faster than the multi-year timeline of a jury trial.
 Attorneys present evidence including medical records, bills, photographs, police reports, and witness testimony.
 Expert witnesses may be used but must be disclosed in advance per the applicable rules.

 Rejecting the Arbitration Award: Your Right to Trial

 The mandatory arbitration award is not necessarily the end of the road.
-Under Illinois Supreme Court Rule 93 and Cook County’s local procedures under Part 25, any party who is dissatisfied with the arbitration award may file a rejection — also called a notice of rejection or “RJ” in local practice — within 30 days of the award being filed with the court.
+Under Illinois Supreme Court Rule 93 and Cook County’s Part 18 procedures, any party who participated in the hearing and is dissatisfied with the award may file a rejection, also called a notice of rejection or “RJ” in local practice, within 30 days of the award being filed with the clerk.
 Filing a rejection voids the arbitration award and returns the case to the regular trial track, where it will be set for a jury or bench trial.

 The rejection right is meaningful in cases where the arbitration panel undervalued a serious injury, failed to fully account for future medical expenses, or reached a liability determination that does not reflect the evidence.
 An experienced trial attorney can evaluate whether the arbitration award is worth rejecting based on the expected outcome at trial and the cost risk involved.